 Buildings and installations are generally depreciated at a rate of up to 4 per cent, while acquired goodwill and other intangibles may be depreciated on a straight line over seven years.

 Recaptured depreciations or losses are recognised as taxable income in the year of realisation.

 Capital and income

-Capital income is subject to CIT at a rate of 22 per cent.
+Capital income is subject to corporate income tax at a rate of 22 per cent.

 Tax losses may be carried forward indefinitely.
-Tax loss carry-forwards (net-operating losses or NOLs) from previous income years may only be fully deducted in taxable income up to a base amount of 8,572,500 Danish kroner (2020).
+Tax loss carry-forwards (net operating losses (NOLs)) from previous income years may only be fully deducted in taxable income up to a base amount of 8,572,500 Danish kroner (2020).
 In excess of the base amount, NOLs may only reduce the remaining taxable income up to 60 per cent.